What Is a Proof of Service and Why Does It Matter?

 California Judicial Council Proof of Service Forms

 California courts use standardized Judicial Council forms for proof of service.
-The most common ones are: POS-010 (Proof of Service of Summons) for civil cases, FL-115 (Proof of Service of Summons — Family Law) for divorce and family law matters, and POS-030 (Proof of Service by First Class Mail) for service by mail.
-Using the correct form is important — courts may reject a proof of service that doesn't use the applicable Judicial Council form.
+The most common ones are: POS-010 (Proof of Service of Summons) for civil cases filed in superior court, FL-115 (Proof of Service of Summons — Family Law) for divorce, custody, and other family law matters filed in Contra Costa County and courts throughout NorCal, and POS-030 (Proof of Service by First Class Mail) for service by mail.
+Using the correct form matters — courts may reject or flag a proof of service that uses the wrong form for the case type.

 Who Signs the Proof of Service

-The proof of service is signed by the person who actually performed the service — the process server — not the attorney or the party.
-The server signs under penalty of perjury, certifying that the information is true and correct.
-If a non-professional served the papers (a friend or family member), they must still complete and sign the proof of service form accurately.
+The proof of service is signed by the person who actually performed the service — the process server — not the attorney and not the party who filed the case.
+The server signs under penalty of perjury, certifying that the information in the form is true and correct to the best of their knowledge.
+If a non-professional served the papers — a friend, family member, or other non-party adult — they must still complete and sign the proof of service form accurately and under penalty of perjury.

 What Happens Without a Proper Proof of Service

-Without a properly filed proof of service, the court cannot confirm that the defendant was notified, which means the case cannot proceed to judgment.
-If you request a default judgment because the defendant didn't respond, the court will review the proof of service to ensure it was proper before granting the default.
-Defective or missing proof of service is a common reason default judgment requests are denied.
+Without a properly filed proof of service, the court cannot confirm the defendant was notified, which means the case cannot proceed to judgment.
+If you request a default judgment because the defendant didn't respond, the court will review the proof of service to ensure service was properly completed before granting the default.
+Defective or missing proof of service is one of the most common reasons default judgment requests are denied in Contra Costa County and throughout NorCal courts.

-Professional process servers complete the proof of service form as part of their standard service.
-They know which form to use, what details must be included, and how to document service accurately to satisfy court requirements.
-This is one of the key advantages of using a professional over having a friend serve documents — the documentation is handled correctly the first time.
+Professional process servers complete the proof of service form as a standard, included part of every service engagement.
+They know which Judicial Council form to use for each case type, what details must be included, and how to document every aspect of service accurately.
+This is one of the key advantages of using a licensed professional over having a friend or family member serve documents — the documentation is handled correctly the first time, without guesswork.

 Frequently Asked Questions